shoeffner/mthesis/src/gaze_library.md

 example on macOS High Sierra this can be Clang 9, which compiles \Gaze{} properly, for Ubuntu 14.04 g++7 works well, as was tested on Semaphore CI's build system.
 Additional requirements are OpenCV 3.3.1, CMake 3.10.0, boost 1.55.0, and Dlib version 19.8.
-Usually different versions of the software dependencies should work fine, but for Dlib version 19.8 is a hard minimal requirement, as it contains a [bug fix](https://github.com/davisking/dlib/pull/957) for a bug discovered during the \Gaze{}'s development.
+Usually, different versions of the software dependencies should work fine, but for Dlib version 19.8 is a hard minimal requirement, as it contains a [bug fix](https://github.com/davisking/dlib/pull/957) for a bug discovered during the \Gaze{}'s development.